jameskitt616/r6stracker/README.md

 # R6STracker

-This is an React Native Android/(iOS not implemented) Tracker App project for Tom Clancy's Rainbow Six Siege | Ubisoft®.
+This is an React Native Android/(iOS not tested because i am on Windows) Tracker App project for Tom Clancy's Rainbow Six Siege | Ubisoft®.

 ## Getting Started